kototuz/kovsh/README.md

 # Kovsh - a terminal shell
 ## Desription
-Kovsh is a terminal shell written is C.
+Kovsh is a terminal shell written in C.

 ## Usage
 > Work in progress